tommyarmstrong/euro2024groupstage/README.md

 ## Usage

-Execute the python script `combine_groups.py`
+Execute the Python script `combine_groups.py` using:

   ```bash
   python combine_groups.py
   ```

 This will create an HTML file in the same directory called `combined_groups.html` which contains group stage results for the EURO 2024 tournament combined into a single table.

 ## Contributing